notdipika/KD-bot/README.md

-## 📌 Additional Information:

-KDA-BOT can do following tasks:
+## 🔍 Discover What KDA-BOT Can Do!

-- Telling time
+- ⏰ **Telling Time** - Get the current time instantly.
-- Opening Maps
+- 🗺️ **Opening Maps** - Find locations and navigate easily.
-- Running Applications such as Notepad, MS Word, Powerpoint, etc.
+- 📂 **Running Applications** - Open Notepad, MS Word, PowerPoint, and more.
-- Jokes and Riddles
-- Opening calculator
-- Playing music
-- Mood Handling
+- 😂 **Jokes and Riddles** - Enjoy a collection of fun jokes and brain teasers.
+- 🔢 **Calculator** - Perform calculations using simple and advanced calculator.
+- 🎵 **Playing Music** - opens spotify for you.
+- 🧠 **Mood Handling** - Responds to your mood with appropriate actions.
-- Wikipedia and Google Search
+- 🔍 **Wikipedia and Google Search** - Fetch information quickly.
-- Notes and Study Resources
+- 📝 **Notes and Study Resources** - .provides notes,syllabus and pastquestions
-- Tictactoe
+- 🎮 **Tic-Tac-Toe** - Play an interactive game of Tic-Tac-Toe against the bot.

-### 🖼️ Some Snippets:
+## 🖼️ Some Snippets:
 ![KDA-BOT](https://github.com/user-attachments/assets/224672f7-3683-415e-89cd-16a81bb93f0c)

 ![KDA-BOT](https://github.com/user-attachments/assets/18fadf6c-84cb-4a76-8c7b-16a8c41d3c62)